 Put yourself in the shoes of the recruiter: Once the perfect candidate is lined up and the job offer out, there is nothing he or she wants more than for you to sign said offer.
 That means all the recruiter’s work is done!
-With that in mind, the magic words for you to say when you’re negotiating are, “The only thing preventing me from signing this offer is…” followed by what you’re hoping for.
+With that in mind, the magic words for you to say when you’re negotiating are:

 When you begin your negotiation from this angle, the recruiter is on your side.
 He or she wants you to sign, and you want a slightly higher salary or a more flexible schedule—whatever it is, it’s now aligned with the other party’s interest as well.
 As long as what you’re asking for seems doable, then what you’ve just said is pretty much music to the recruiter’s ears.